 A toy box will keep children busy on a rainy day, as well as games, activity books and dvds.
 For the grown ups there are books on local history, natural history, places of interest and varied walks.

-The recently refurbished bedroom has two single beds with very comfortable mattresses ensuring a good nights sleep.
+The recently refurbished bedroom now offers a zip-link 6′ wide king size bed or two singles on request. with very comfortable mattresses ensuring a good nights sleep.
 Stripped pine floors and metal bedheads complete the cottagey feel.
 The characterful bathroom has a bath, wash hand basin, W.C. and shaving point.
-Water is heated by an electric water heater, (electricity is charged according to the basic units used).
+Electricity is included in the price.
 The cottage ideally sleeps four, a cot and high chair are available on request (but please bring cot bedding).
 Bed linen and towels are included in the rental.
 The beautiful, secluded, terraced garden overlooks St Catherine’s Chapel and is the perfect place to watch the sun go down.
 Have you forgotten what stars are like?
 This is the place to rekindle the magic.
 There is a private parking bay outside the cottage.

 Built around 1670, in warm, honey coloured local stone, the Cottage is idyllically situated on a quiet footpath leading down to the famous Swannery and Chesil Beach.
 It has magnificent views of St Catherine’s Chapel, the Old Tithe Barn and pond, St Nicholas Church and a panorama of the village of Abbotsbury.
 The Barn has recently been converted into a Childrens Farm.

 The village can be reached in a few minutes walk and has a post office, general stores, farm shop, two public houses, tearooms, craft shops and woodworking shop.
 It is well known for the Sub Tropical Gardens.
 There are buses to Weymouth, Bridport and Dorchester (all within a 9 mile radius) running every one to two hours, depending on the time of year.
 A car is advisable.